 Big Meadow to Manter Meadow is a 12.4 mile moderately trafficked out and back trail located near Porterville, California that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until October.
 Dogs are also able to use this trail.

 Took the south trail to the southern end of Manter Mdw, the meadow was nice and green but if you want to hike the other trails in the Domeland Wilderness with the exception of the N. Manter Trail be prepared to do some bushwacking as these trails haven't be maintained for years

 The trails in this wilderness area are in need of lots of work as alot of them are to brushy or just plain faint.
 Just got off of the Woodpecker Trail which is the main trail in this wilderness and I mind as well have been cross-country hiking as this trail is almost non-existant it is good in some places for just a few hundred yards then its back to bushwacking.
 So unless you like bushwacking or route finding dont waste the time and fuel to drive up here.
 Thank God I live local.

 Took North trail in and South Trail out.
 Camped at the head of the Manter Creek at the Eastern edge of the meadow.
 Two large fire rings seperated by 100yds or so.
 Nice camp spot.

 Rained all night, big fat drops.
 Lightening and Thunder.
 Warm during the day and cool at night.

 Took the South Manter Meadow Trail.
 Late May.
 Was a great hike, all downhill on the way in.
 Described as moderate but was easy enough.
 2.5 miles one-way, shouldn't take more than 3-4 hours.
 Down in Manter it was very windy and cold all night.